mattbellis/PHYS-3330/raw-content/lab3-raw-siena.md

 # Goals

-In this lab, you will characterize the frequency dependence of three passive filters.
+In this lab, you will characterize the frequency dependence of two passive filters.
 You will model, simulate, and test passive filter circuits and learn how to make more accurate high-frequency measurements with the oscilloscope.

 You will learn to use new equipment and devices

 -   Oscilloscope probe

--   Capacitors and inductors
+-   Capacitors

--   LCR meter

 You will learn to model the frequency dependence and effects on phase of passive filters

-You will also learn how to refine the oscilloscope measurement to reduce the effect of coax capacitance.

 Filters are incredibly important components in physical experiments.
 Often times your experimental goal is to detect an electronic signal hidden in a background of noise and unwated signals.
 Filters are a tool that remove (cut) signals and noise of certain frequencies, and preserve (pass) signals of other frequencies.
 For example, the signal of interest may be at a particular frequency, as in an NMR (nuclear magnetic resonance) experiment, or it may be an electrical pulse from a single photon detector.
 The background generally contains thermal noise from the transducer and amplifier, pick up of $60\text{ Hz}$ wall power, transients from machinery, radiation from radio, TV stations, light sources, cell phones, and so forth.
 The purpose of filtering is to enhance the signal of interest by recognizing its characteristic time dependence and to reduce the unwanted background to the lowest possible level.
 A radio does this when you tune to a particular station, using a resonant circuit to only allow a narrow band of frequency through (the center frequency of this band is *the station*).
 The signal you want may be less than $10^{-6}$ of the total radiation power at your antenna, yet you get a high-quality signal from the selected station due to the filtering.
 Many experiments require specific filters designed so that the signal from the phenomenon of interest lies in the pass-band of the filter, while the attenuation bands are chosen to suppress the background and noise.